alextok/dbsc-discussions/README.md

 [HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Google\Chrome\LocalKeyHelperList]
 ```````

 Every local key helper has a child key in the above registry key.
-The entry for the local key is a registry key with the name equals to the local key helper id, value prefixed by an activation scheme.
+The entry for the local key is a registry key with the name equals to the local key helper id, the default value stores activation ID, prefixed by an activation scheme.

 ``````
 [HKEY_LOCAL_MACHINE\SOFTWARE\Policies\<Company>\<Browser>\LocalKeyHelperList\<LocalKeyHelperId>]
-@="<Scheme>:<API activation Id>"
+@="<Scheme>:<API activation ID>"
 ``````
 Here is example: